abiketechie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. It is a good file that cuts iron without making a noise > Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 23. Empty casks make the most noise > Write a command that finds all empty files and directories in the current directory and all sub-directories
 24. A gif is worth ten thousand words > Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+25. Acrostic > Create a script that decodes acrostics that use the first letter of each line